luxfi/game/client/src/gamedata/en/descriptions/levels/instances.md

 These will be super handy during gameplay.

-#### 4. The ethernaut contract
+#### 4. The lux contract
 Enter the following command in the console:

-`ethernaut`
+`lux`

 This is the game's main smart contract.
 You don't need to interact with it directly through the console (as this app will do that for you) but you can if you want to.
 Playing around with this object now is a great way to learn how to interact with the other smart contracts of the game.

-Go ahead and expand the ethernaut object to see what's inside.
+Go ahead and expand the lux object to see what's inside.

 #### 5. Interact with the ABI
-`ethernaut` is a `TruffleContract` object that wraps the `Ethernaut.sol` contract that has been deployed to the blockchain.
+`lux` is a `TruffleContract` object that wraps the `Lux.sol` contract that has been deployed to the blockchain.

-Among other things, the contract's ABI exposes all of `Ethernaut.sol`'s public methods, such as `owner`.
+Among other things, the contract's ABI exposes all of `Lux.sol`'s public methods, such as `owner`.
 Type the following command for example:

-`ethernaut.owner()` or `await ethernaut.owner()` if you're using Chrome v62.
+`lux.owner()` or `await lux.owner()` if you're using Chrome v62.

-You can see who the owner of the ethernaut contract is.
+You can see who the owner of the lux contract is.

 #### 6. Get test ether
 To play the game, you will need test ether.
 The easiest way to get some testnet ether is via a valid faucet for your chosen network.